-Credit card issuers Bank of America and Citi are getting ready to introduce new black cards featuring the American Express logo, aimed at the banks' wealthiest clients.
+Bank of America and Citi introduce black credit cards featuring the American Express logo designed for the banks’ wealthiest clients.

 The Bank of America American Express Accolades card, launched on June 11, 2007, is designed for customers with between $100,000 and $3 million invested or saved with Bank of America.

 Meanwhile, Citi is expected to launch its own version of the card within the coming weeks.
 Citi’s black card will be offered to certain Smith Barney brokerage customers.

 Bank of America and Citi are hoping that their black cards will capitalize on the appeal of AmEx’s exclusive black Centurion card, available to customers to charge at least $250,000 annually.

 The AmEx Centurion card has status among wealthy individuals and is only available with an invitation.
 Unlike regular credit cards, the Centurion card is offered in titanium as opposed to plastic.

 Additionally, most cardholders will also be able to use points for charitable donations, which will be matched by up to $2,500 a year by BofA.